FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-2.md

 5. Pushes (this would trigger a release process of a 'release candidate' for QA machines.
 The release processes will be described in the next section, ‘Pipeline’)

-## Complete a release git-flow process
+#### Complete a release git-flow process

 Once the version is approved by QA, the git flow release can be completed.
 The command "mvn jgitflow:release-finish" performs the following actions:

 1. Merges the 'release' branch back into ‘master’

 2. Tags the 'release' with its name.

 3. Back merges the 'release' into ‘develop’

-    4. Updates 'develop's poms with "<next version>-SNAPSHOT".
+4. Updates 'develop's poms with '<next version>-SNAPSHOT'.
 (1.3-SNAPSHOT).

 5. Removes the 'release' branch.

 Checkout and push 'master' branch would start the release process